PavanRangani/docs/docs/prd/estate-plan/will.md

 Mockup //TODO

 - When History is not available then show `No Records Found` message.
+- When `Notes` is not available then show `-`.
+- View dialog of Will. //TODO
 - Delete confirmation dialog.
 See this //TODO